 Prior to founding The Center for Patient Protection and PatientProtection.Healthcare, Kathleen held senior positions in public finance and intergovernmental affairs and in the regulation of Canada’s capital markets.

-Kathleen’s authentic and passionate voice have made her a sought-after commentator in the media.
+Kathleen’s authentic and passionate voice has made her a sought-after commentator in the media and in public discussions in the #MeToo era.
 Since 2012, she has been a regular contributor to The Huffington Post and has written op-ed pieces for The Hill Times, Now Magazine and the Times Colonist.
-She recently appeared on the CTV National News and the Global Radio Network.Contact Kathleen Finlay Now
+She has appeared on the CTV National News and the Global Radio Network as well as other national broadcasters.